DrewDalmedo/gh-cleaner/README.md

 #### devenv

 It's recommended that you use [devenv](https://devenv.sh) for a reproducible development environment.
 This should match exactly what I used locally to develop the script.
-Any usage outside of devenv is unsupported.
+Any usage of the script outside of devenv is unsupported.

 If you want to create a venv with a requirements.txt, the only dependency is [PyGithub](https://github.com/PyGithub/PyGithub).